MongoEngine/mongoengine/docs/guide/defining-documents.rst

   Deletion is denied if there still exist references to the object being deleted.
 :const:`mongoengine.NULLIFY`
-  Any object's fields still referring to the object being deleted are removed (using MongoDB's "unset" operation), effectively nullifying the relationship.
+  Any object's fields still referring to the object being deleted are set to None (using MongoDB's "unset" operation), effectively nullifying the relationship.
 :const:`mongoengine.CASCADE`
   Any object containing fields that are referring to the object being deleted